DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 Field | Type | Description
 ------|------|------------
 cellsData | Array&lt;Array&lt;[DayView.CellData](#dayviewcelldata)&gt;&gt; | Specifies the cells meta data.
-labelComponent | ComponentType&lt;[DayView.TimeScaleLabelProps](#dayviewtimescalelabelprops)&gt; | A component that renders a time scale label. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the locale.
+groups? | Array&lt;Array&lt;[Group](#group)&gt;&gt; | Specifies the final representation of Scheduler's groups and the order they will be rendered in. groupOrientation? | [GroupOrientation](./grouping-state.md#grouporientation) | Scheduler's grouping orientation: either 'Vertical' or 'Horizontal'. height? | number | Specifies TimeScale's height in pixels. showAllDayTitle? | boolean | If `true`, the 'All Day' title will be displayed. labelComponent | ComponentType&lt;[DayView.TimeScaleLabelProps](#dayviewtimescalelabelprops)&gt; | A component that renders a time scale label. allDayTitleComponent? | ComponentType&lt;[AllDay.TitleCellProps](./all-day-panel.md#alldaypaneltitlecellprops)&gt; | A component that renders a title cell. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the locale.

 ### DayView.TimeScaleLabelProps